 We are controlled by LGP, which owns, through its affiliates, 67.8% of our common stock as of January 28, 2023.
 Accordingly, LGP currently controls the election of our directors and could exercise a controlling interest over our business, affairs and policies, including the appointment of our management and the entering into of business combinations or dispositions and other corporate transactions.
 Pursuant to the amended and restated shareholders agreement by and among LGP, certain of our directors and executive officers, certain other existing shareholders and the Company (the "Shareholders Agreement"), LGP is entitled to designate individuals to be included in the slate of nominees recommended by our board of directors for election to our board of directors.
-So long as LGP owns, in the aggregate, (i) at least 50% of the total outstanding shares of our common stock, it will be entitled to nominate five directors, (ii) less than 50%, but at least 40% of the total outstanding shares of our common stock, it will be entitled to nominate three directors, (iv) less than 30%, but at least 20% of the total outstanding shares of our common stock, it will be entitled to nominate two directors, (v) less than 20%, but at least 10% of the total outstanding shares of our common stock, it will not be entitled to nominate a director.
+So long as LGP owns, in the aggregate, (i) at least 50% of the total outstanding shares of our common stock, LGP will be entitled to nominate five directors, (ii) less than 50%, but at least 40% of the total outstanding shares of our common stock, it will be entitled to nominate four directors, (iii) less than 40%, but at least 30% of the total outstanding shares of our common stock, it will be entitled to nominate three directors, (iv) less than 30%, but at least 20% of the total outstanding shares of our common stock, it will be entitled to nominate two directors, (v) less than 20%, but at least 10% of the total outstanding shares of our common stock, it will be entitled to nominate one director and (vi) less than 10% of the total outstanding shares of our common stock, it will not be entitled to nominate a director.
 The directors LGP elects have the authority to incur additional debt, issue or repurchase stock, declare dividends and make other decisions that could be detrimental to shareholders.
 Even if LGP were to own or control less than a majority of our total outstanding shares of common stock, it is able to influence the outcome of corporate actions so long as it owns a significant portion of our total outstanding shares of common stock.